 - Insert a clause allowing for termination for convenience with as short a notice period as makes commercial sense.

-- Have a clause allowing for termination for non-payment, with any cure periods being limited in time.
+- Have a clause allowing for termination or suspension for non-payment, with any cure periods being more limited in time.

 What Other Practical Steps Can a Supplier Take?

 The supplier could also take the following practical steps:

 - Conduct deeper due diligence on the customer's financial position before entering into the contract.